-After a mostly sleepless night, on the positive side I knew for certain that I was not well.
+After a mostly sleepless night, spent mostly in the bathroom, I knew for certain that I was not well.
+Camino flu, albergue fever, whatever you call it (like norovirus), I had it.
 No way could I manage 17 kms with no place to rest and no facilities.
 The Scouse Spouse went off into the dusk while I carried on sleeping, hoping to stay in the room until midday if they would let me.

 I asked about a taxi as I checked out, and was told to go to the taxi rank down the road, which seemed a world away.
 So I tried to have a basic pilgrim breakfast: croissant, café con leche and an ice cold Aquarius.
 Two out of three ain’t bad, as they say, I managed the drinks.